mawds/library-shell/_episodes/03-loop.md

 > 1. The same files would be listed.
 > 2. All the files are listed this time.
 > 3. No files are listed this time.
-> 4. The files `cubane.pdb` and `octane.pdb` will be listed.
-> 5. Only the file `octane.pdb` will be listed.
 >
 > > ## Solution
-> > 4 is the correct answer. `*` matches zero or more characters, so a file name with zero or more
+> > 1 is the correct answer. `*` matches zero or more characters, so a file name with zero or more
-> > characters before a letter c and zero or more characters after the letter c will be matched.
+> > characters before a letter A and zero or more characters after the letter A will be matched.
+The match is case sensitive, so if any files had a capital A in the middle of the filename they would also be listed.
 > {: .solution}
 {: .challenge}